McGraw-Edison

 McGraw-Edison was an American manufacturer of electrical equipment.
 It was created in 1957 through a merger of McGraw Electric and Thomas A. Edison, Inc., and was in turn acquired by Cooper Industries in 1985.
-Today, the McGraw-Edison brand is used on industrial, commercial, and institutional lighting products, and is now owned by the Pennsylvania Transformer Technologies Inc. Company as of being acquired in 1996.
+Today, the McGraw-Edison brand is used on industrial, commercial, and institutional lighting products, and has been owned by the Pennsylvania Transformer Technologies Inc. since 1996.

 Origins

 McGraw Electric was founded by Max McGraw in Sioux City, Iowa in 1900, in the business of installing electricity in houses.

 The founder was aged 17 at the time.
 The company quickly expanded into industrial and commercial buildings.

 It made several acquisitions over the years, evolving into a manufacturer of electrical products.